mavlink/mavlink-devguide/en/mavgen_python/README.md

   - `udpout`: Initiate a TCP connection on the specified `address` and `port`.
   - `udp`: By default, same as `udpin`.
 Set `mavlink_connection` parameter `input=False` to make same as `udpout`.
   - `udpcast`: Broadcast UDP address and port.
 This is the same as `udp` with `mavlink_connection()` parameters `input=False` and `broadcast=True`.
-- *address*: IP address, serial port name, or file name
+- `address`: IP address, serial port name, or file name
-- *port*: IP port (only if address is an IP address)
+- `port`: IP port (only if address is an IP address)

 Some of the strings you can use for different types of connections are listed below.

 Connection type | Connection string
 --- | ---
-Linux computer connected to the vehicle via USB | /dev/ttyUSB0 Linux computer connected to the vehicle via Serial port (RaspberryPi example) | /dev/ttyAMA0 (also set baud=57600) MAVLink API listening for SITL connection via UDP | udpin:localhost:14540 (or udp:localhost:14540, 127.0.0.1:14540,etc.)
+Linux computer connected to the vehicle via USB | `/dev/ttyUSB0` Linux computer connected to the vehicle via serial port (RaspberryPi example) | `/dev/ttyAMA0` (also set `baud=57600`) MAVLink API listening for SITL connection via UDP | `udpin:localhost:14540` (or `udp:localhost:14540`, 127.0.0.1:14540,etc.)
-MAVLink API initiating a connection to SITL via UDP | udpout:localhost:14540 (or udpout:127.0.0.1:14540) GCS connected to the vehicle via UDP | 127.0.0.1:14550 or udp:localhost:14550 SITL connected to the vehicle via TCP | tcp:127.0.0.1:5760 (ArduPilot only, PX4 does not support TCP) OSX computer connected to the vehicle via USB | dev/cu.usbmodem1 Windows computer connected to the vehicle via USB (in this case on COM14) | com14 Windows computer connected to the vehicle using a 3DR Telemetry Radio on COM14 | com14 (also set baud=57600)
+MAVLink API initiating a connection to SITL via UDP | `udpout:localhost:14540` (or `udpout:127.0.0.1:14540`) GCS connected to the vehicle via UDP | `127.0.0.1:14550` or `udp:localhost:14550` SITL connected to the vehicle via TCP | `tcp:127.0.0.1:5760` (ArduPilot only, PX4 does not support TCP) OSX computer connected to the vehicle via USB | `dev/cu.usbmodem1` Windows computer connected to the vehicle via USB (in this case on COM14) | `com14` Windows computer connected to the vehicle using a 3DR Telemetry Radio on `COM14` | `com14` (also set `baud=57600`)

-> **Note** While MAVLink does not define the UDP ports used for different purposes, there is a *defacto* standard that MAVLink APIs should listen for SITL connections on UDP port 14540 while a GCS should listen for connections on UDP 14550.
+> **Note** While MAVLink does not define the UDP ports used for different purposes, there is a *defacto* standard that MAVLink APIs should listen for SITL connections on UDP port `14540` while a GCS should listen for connections on UDP `14550`.

 ### Sending Messages {#sending}